 China, the biggest communist country in the world and one of the countries with the worst record when it comes to personal freedom, is cracking down again this time when it comes to internet freedom.
-The response by the communist government is in part due to scheduled meetings in Beijing for the Communist Party, the largest political party in China.
+The heavy response by the China Communist Party is in part due to scheduled meetings in Beijing for the Party, the only political party in China.

 “China’s internet connections service market has signs of disordered development that require urgent regulation and governance,” a statement released by the Ministry which oversees the internet read.
 The response is also another way of tightening the grips on who is allowed to offer VPNs, also known as Virtual Private Networks, which are used in the creation of new websites.

 China’s government already has in place one of the greatest restrictions on internet freedom in countries where internet is available.
 Websites like Twitter, Facebook, and GOOGLE are blocked and websites that have any reference to the Tiananmen Square Massacre or any critical articles in references to the Communist Party are blocked as well.